UniBreakfast/httpity/README.md

 ### `request.compose(?props)`

 Provides composed data from both `request.body` and `request.query` (data from body overrides the data from query).
 Returns a promise.
 If `props` provided returns only the required fields of data.
 And `props` can be an object or an array.
 If it's an object it will keep the values for properties that are missing in the `response` loadout.
-If it's an array with propery names than for fields missing in `response` loadout values will be empty strings `''`.
+If it's an array with property names than for fields missing in `response` loadout values will be empty strings `''`.
 Promise for once composed `data` object of all values in body and query will be saved at `response.composedData` and used under the hood if `request.data` or `request.compose()` (without arguments) is used again.

 ### `response.setCookie(name, value, ?options={})`